refilwemosarwe/Motshelo-Tracker/README.md

 ## Objectives
 - Record member contributions on a weekly or monthly basis.
-- Track pooled funds and disbursements to members.
 - Provide clear summaries of balances, contributions, and payouts.
 - Improve accountability and reduce manual bookkeeping errors.